 She tried not to react, but it was too late.
 She had already taken a slight gasp and her eyes grew wide in surprise.
 Before she could deny it and tell him that she was perfectly well and fine, he was saying his goodbye and leaving her.

-Over the last few weeks, she and Weasley had come around to being friends again, something that he had predicted would happen.
+As Draco had predicted, Hermione and Ron had come around to being friends again.
 And even though their relationship had mended, there was still something bothering her.

 She peered out over the balcony at the huge snowflakes still falling.
 They were coming down faster now and the temperature of the air seemed to have dropped ten degrees at his leaving.